braindrizzlestudio/BDAstroCalc/README.md

 ## Installation

 Simply copy the BDAstroCalcDemo\BDAstroCalc.swift file into your project.
+Note: v1.0.1 requires Xcode 6.3 and Swift 1.2.

 ## Use